boldbi/boldbi-embedded-sdk/README.md

 Refer the `Bold BI` Product Release Notes in [online Release Notes at Bold BI](https://www.boldbi.com/release-history/).

-* Console issue for removing dashboard embedding filters has been fixed.
-* The group-based authorization 401 issue in JS-based embedding has been fixed.
+* Multiple embedding concurrently such as on Multi-tab dashboards and Pinboards was fixed.

 ## License Information